Fall 2025 Hoya Family Orientation Schedule

 Session TitleDescriptionZoom Link

-#HoyasForOthers: Engaging DC and Beyond through Social JusticeJoin the Center for Social Justice for a conversation on how students get engaged beyond the Hilltop, across the country and around the world, engaging the University’s mission for the common good and social justice.
-Learn about Alternative Spring Break, community-based learning and research opportunities, weekly tutoring and mentoring commitments, and dozens of student organizations and more.Recording coming soon.
+HoyasForOthers: Engaging DC and Beyond through Social JusticeJoin the Center for Social Justice for a conversation on how students get engaged beyond the Hilltop, across the country and around the world, engaging the University’s mission for the common good and social justice.
+Learn about immersion, community-engaged learning and research, weekly tutoring and mentoring commitments, dozens of student organizations and more.Click here for the recording.

-Protestant Christian Ministry at GeorgetownProtestant Christian Ministry, along with its affiliated and associated ministries services a diverse Christian community, honors the religious traditions of its members while affirming their oneness in Christ.
-Join Rev. Ebony Grisom and Rev. TauVaughn Toney to find out more about Sunday worship on campus, Bible studies, prayer groups, fellowship groups, service projects and retreats.Click here to watch the recording.
+Protestant Christian Ministry at GeorgetownProtestant Christian Life, along with its affiliated and associated ministries services a diverse Christian community, honoring the religious traditions of its members while affirming their oneness in Christ.
+Join Rev. Ebony Grisom and Rev. TauVaughn Toney to find out more about Sunday worship on campus, bible studies, prayer groups, fellowship groups, service projects and retreats.Recording available soon.